DtroiaH/Odin-recipes/README.md

 # Odin-recipes
-A basic recipe website using only HTML
+A simple recipe website using only basic HTML